sinch/docs/docs/numbers/numbers-getting-started-rent-a-number.md

 }
 ```

-### Rent the number and configure it for SMS
+### Rent the virtual number and configure it for SMS

-Rent a number to use with SMS or Voice products
+Rent a virtual number to use with SMS or Voice products

 ```shell
 curl --request POST \